F When in Texas: Houston, we have a problem? A Lyndon B. Johnson Space Center experience - jeepneyjinggoy

 Houston, I see the Great Wall of China.

-Houston, care to check my craters?
+Houston, care to check the craters on my face?
+LOL.

-An educational center, the Johnson Space Center is home to space artifacts and hardware (Mercury 9 mission capsule Faith 7, Gemini 5 capsule, Apollo 17 command module, Lunar Rover Vehicle trainer, Skylab trainer mock-up and the Lunar Module Test Article 8 Saturn 5), and to make science more interesting, they turned their lecture into attractions – Martian Matrix/Kid’s Space Place, children’s play place; the Northrop Grumman Theater, for astronaut and space station; tram tours of JSC, for a view of the old and new Mission Control Centers, the restored Saturn V at the Rocket Park to name a couple; special tour to the Neutral Buoyancy Lab; short historical films viewing at the Destiny Theater (July 20, 1969, Neil Armstrong on the lunar surface uttering his famous lines – “Houston, the Eagle has landed” and “That’s one small step for a man, one giant leap for mankind” as he took his historic first steps on the Moon’s surface.
+Lunar Module Test Article 8 Saturn 5), and to make science more interesting, they turned their lecture into attractions- Martian Matrix/Kid's Space Place, children’s play place; the Northrop Grumman Theater, for astronaut and space station; tram tours of JSC, for a view of the old and new Mission Control Centers, the restored Saturn V at the Rocket Park to name a couple; special tour to the Neutral Buoyancy Lab; short historical films viewing at the Destiny Theater (July 20, 1969, Neil Armstrong on the lunar surface uttering his famous lines- "Houston, the Eagle has landed" and "That's one small step for a man, one giant leap for mankind" as he took his historic first steps on the Moon's surface.
 Goosebumps!), it also holds the lectern from JFK promised a manned moon landing before 1970 at Rice Stadium; and, the moon rocks, space capsules and a full scale Skylab mock-up is at the Starship Gallery museum.
+Summing it up, this is the only place in the world where you can see astronauts train for missions, touch a real moon rock, land a shuttle, and take a behind-the-scenes tour of NASA.

 It was shooting the moon.
-No luck, the center was shutting its doors at 5PM (6 or 7 depending on the season) and everyone was herded out by the spacemen.
-How is it that when you are having so much fun, the hours are compressed into minutes and it just float by?
-Time in space literally zipped by here in JSC, and may I say in Houston as well.
-Three days was not enough time to explore this huge state, it was certainly not enough just catching up with good friends over a bottle of wine, or two and three, which was gobbled up before midnight.
-The night was young and we needed more.
+No luck; the center was shutting its doors at five in the afternoon in the season we visited.
+Time's up!
+Everyone was herded out of the center by the spacemen.
+How is it that when one is having fun, hours turn into minutes and they just float by?
+Time in space literally zipped by here in Lyndon B. Johnson Space Center, and may I say in Houston as well.
+Three days was not enough time to explore this huge state; it was certainly not enough just to catch up with good friends over a bottle of wine, or two and three, which was gobbled up before midnight.
+The night was young, and we wanted to enjoy every minute remaining on this visit.

 Houston, now we have a real problem!